-And his guest star, a Country and Western singer by the name of Johnny Cash.
+And when his guest star, was none other than a Country and Western singer by the name of Johnny Cash.

 Recently, I got an exciting and unique invitation as a wee entertainment blogger.
-It wasn’t from a celebrity to join them in an on location, one to one in-depth interview (but interested if you are, Leonardo DiCaprio) or ghostwrite their autobiography (but consider me more than keen, Joan Collins).
+It wasn’t from a celebrity to join them in an on-location, one to one in-depth interview (but interested if you are, Leonardo DiCaprio or Lee Grant) or ghostwrite their autobiography (but consider me more than keen, Joan Collins).
 But it did get my interest straight away.

 It was to join a cook-along.
-But before you comment that this is not a cooking blog, it was an entertainment themed cook-along.
-Starring TV Detective, Columbo.
+But before you comment that this is not a cooking blog, it was an entertainment themed cook-along starring the titular TV Detective, Columbo.
 So intrigued on how just how cooking and this celebrated TV series – of the same name – would mix, I wrote for more information…

 The book additionally contains a mouth-watering list of recipes from a plethora of Columbo’s guest stars from the 10 seasons and movie specials of this show.
 Naturally, I agreed to this once in a lifetime opportunity to kinda cook with a star.

 So onto a wee bit more on the famous TV detective Columbo.
 The Columbo (1971-2003) TV show tells of the murder cases encountered and solved by the almost dishevelled looking homicide detective.
-He is played by Peter Falk and the show set in Los Angeles.
+He was played by Peter Falk and the show was set in Los Angeles.

 Columbo himself was often associated with his crumpled trench coat and cigar.
 And his unique way of unravelling cases such as his first in 1971 Ransom for a Dead Man to his last in 2003’s Columbo Likes the Nightlife.
 It did not have its own theme tune, but many tunes are associated with it throughout its series run, notably The Mystery Movie Theme by Henry Mancini.

 And – confession time – I’ve only watched the TV series once.
 In the famous sleuth’s TV episode with Billy Connolly to be exact.
-However, I loved its wee series twist in showing you the culprit carry out the murder in the opening scenes.
+However, I loved its wee series twist in showing you the culprit carrying out the murder in the opening scenes.
 Which admittedly confused me then on my first viewing.
-This, therefore, was mansplained to me by my bemused Darlin’ Husband.
+This, therefore, was mansplained to me by my bemused Darlin Husband.

 This twist was a great inventive touch to a detective show, as admittedly there’s been many a time I’ve watched an Agatha Christie film again and again just to see if the murderer gives the game away a wee bit in the first scenes with his victim.

 And then Columbo more often and not concluding proceedings with his most famous quote “Just one more thing..”
-Leading to confession time from the culprit and flashback time to the events leading up to the murder then ending with the sleuth’s denouement.
+It leads to confession time from the culprit and flashback time to the events leading up to the murder then ending with the sleuth’s denouement.

-Darlin Husband was shocked I hadn’t seen Columbo due to it’s more than impressive guest star list.
+Darlin Husband was shocked I hadn’t seen more episodes of Columbo due to its more than impressive guest star list.
 And on reading more it’s like who’s who of the 1960s to early 2000s Hollywood with a number of them are featured in Jenny’s book.
 Columbo’s acting and culinary talent come from Ricardo Montalban’s Asparagus Soup, William Shatner’s Lime-Garlic Broiled Chicken to George Hamilton’s Ginger Snap Dandy.
 To name just 3…

 Famous names in the Columbo guest star list – that are not featured in Jenny’s book – also include Leslie Neilsen, George Gaynes, Dabney Coleman and Tyne Daly.
 And of course – as no Realweegiemidget post is completed without it – Dallas stars included… Jared Martin (Dusty Farlow), Molly Hagan ie Miss Ellie in (Dallas the Early Years (1986), Greg Evigan (Willie Guest) and Martha Scott (Sue Ellen’s mother).
 Columbo episodes were famously directed by Steven Spielberg and Jonathan Demme.

 For the cook along, Jenny asked us to join her by making Country and Western singer – and one time Columbo special guest star – Johnny Cash’s chilli.
-(Leading to an inevitable Ring of Fire joke from Darlin’ Husband).
-And chilli being one of Columbo’s favourite foods.
+(Leading to an inevitable Ring of Fire joke from Darlin Husband).
+And chilli is one of Columbo’s favourite foods.

 Oh and just one more thing… a square of plain chocolate instead of sugar (which you add at the same time as the beans!)

-Finally, I’d implore you to check out Jenny’s site, where you can cook with not just Joan Crawford Peter Falk and many, many more.
+I’d implore you to check out Jenny’s site, where you can cook with Joan Crawford, Peter Falk and many, many more.
 There are lots of lovely tasty looking recipes with equally yummy looking photos of those dishes accompanied by those of your favourite stars.
 These from then and now and of the big screen and the wee screen.